Looking at the World at Low Power

 The first pattern that comes into view is the architecture of the postwar international order.

-Long before the United States became the dominant global power, Britain understood the sea.
+Long before the United States became the dominant global power, Britain, an island nation understood the sea.

-Britain was an island nation.
 Its survival and prosperity depended on ships, ports, trade routes, finance, insurance, and naval power.
-The British Empire was more than territory.
-It was a maritime system.
+The British Empire is better understood as maritime system rather than simply territory.

 After the Second World War, Britain was exhausted.
-The United States emerged with unmatched industrial power, financial strength, and naval reach.
+The United States emerged with unmatched industrial capacity, financial strength, and naval reach.
+It inherited much of the global system Britain had built and then expanded it.

 4. Finance, Insurance, and the Sea